deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/embedded-checkout.md

 The host for this channel must match your app.

-If you're developing locally it's advised to use a service like [ngrok](https://ngrok.com/) so you can run that app over `https`.
+If you're developing locally please follow the notes in the [BigCommerce docs](https://developer.bigcommerce.com/api-docs/storefronts/embedded-checkout/embedded-checkout-tutorial#how-can-i-work-with-embedded-checkout-locally).